Providing Local JS and CSS Resources for CDN Fallbacks

 }

-The one issue with this library is that it is tied into checking the window object for resource existence.
-This does not work well in the case of checking for the successful loading of CSS assets, as we are unable to override the predicate to check for body styling.
-Though this is a little bit of a pain I still feel that this is the best solution to deploy, even just for the super simple API for loading JS resources.
+The one issue with this library is that it is tied to checking the window object for resource existence.
+This does not work well when checking for the successful loading of CSS assets, as we are unable to override the predicate to check for body styling.
+Although this is a minor inconvenience, I still feel that this is the best solution to deploy, particularly given the extremely simple API for loading JS resources.